As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-First, if the geology is right, it can remain liquid until very near the top and build up very high pressures until it explodes through a volcano.
+First, if the geology is correct, it can remain liquid until very near the top and build up very high pressures until it explodes through a volcano.
 When it cools down, this material is called extrusive igneous rock, for how quickly it extrudes from underground.

-Extrusive igneous rock is what most people think of when they think of igneous rock – the black, glassy rock which lays around volcanic area and forms unnatural edges and corners.
+Extrusive igneous rock is what most people think of when they think of igneous rock – the black, glassy rock which lays around the volcanic area and forms unnatural edges and corners.

 This is one type of extrusive igneous rock, but basalt and pumice also belong to this category, along with many others.

 Pumice is the lightest rock which we know of on Earth.
 It is so light because the magma which formed it had so many air bubbles that most of the rocks are actually not a rock at all, just pockets of air in a now-solid host.

 Basalt is an extrusive igneous rock that forms in such a way that there is very little force keeping it stuck together, and can be cut using just a shovel, like dirt.